jpinelo/data_cleaning_project/codebook.md

-# codebook
+# codebook  script run_analysis
 Joao Pinelo Silva
 March 29, 2016

+#### Summary Decsription of Dataset and  Variables Created

+Note:
+* Should be consulted jointly with the codebook of the original data, as it expands on it, rather than replacing it.

+####Dataset
-testTrainSet - data.table object containing the train and test data for all subjects.
+`testTrainSet` - data.table object containing the train and test data for all subjects.
 Variables: subject (id of the subject as per subject_test.txt and subject_train.txt); value (movement value in same units as x_test.txt and x_train.txt); activity (the activity performed by the subjects as in y_test.txt and y_train.txt)

+####Variables

-A tidy dataset (tidySet) was produced from calculatiing the mean of all variables grouped by activity and subject.
-Each variable is therefore the mean of the variable with similar name in features.txt.
-The variables are the following:
+A tidy dataset (`tidySet`) was produced from calculatiing the mean of all variables grouped by activity and subject.
+Each variable is therefore the mean of the variable with similar name in `features.txt`.
+The variables created are the following:
 [1] "activitylabel"

 [1] "subject"